dusk-network/plonk/docs/notes-intro.md

-This section explains how elements of the aggregated PLONK work protocol works and some of the unique features in this library:
+This section explains how elements of the aggregated PLONK protocol work and some of the unique features in this library:

 * [Prover and Verify algorithms](prove_verify/index.html)